NiematKhoder/JWT_MQTT/README.md

   - On receiving a message, it extracts the JWT and modifies it (e.g., changing one character in the token).
   - It republishes the modified message to a different topic (`demo/jwt_attacked`).

-### Attacker Code: Tampering with the JWT

-The attacker script acts as an intermediary.
-One of the key functions in this script is for tampering with the JWT.
-In our repository, we have the following function:
+**One of the key functions in this script is for tampering with the JWT.
+In our repository, we have the following function:**

 ```python
 def tamper_jwt(token):